What happens if you call the Anti Terrorist Hotline?

 Calls are answered by specially trained counter terrorism officers and staff who will carry out some initial enquiries.
 They are then able to pass the details on to local counter terrorism officers for further investigation where appropriate.

 The service is confidential and we would encourage people to trust their instincts and call us if they have concerns.
-Do not worry you will be wasting our time.
+Do not worry you will not be wasting our time.
 We would rather you call than risk missing some important piece of information.

 Can you explain the use of Schedule 7 at the airport?